 - Preheat oven to 325°.
 Place ribs in a shallow roasting pan, bone side down.
-In a small bowl, mix oil, salt and pepper; rub over ribs.
-Bake, covered, 1-1/2 to 2 hours or until tender; drain.
+Brush oil over ribs; sprinkle with salt and pepper.
+Bake, covered, until tender, 1-1/2 to 2 hours; drain.

-- In another bowl, mix remaining ingredients; reserve 3/4 cup for serving with ribs.
-Brush some of the remaining sauce over ribs.
-Bake, uncovered, 25-30 minutes or until ribs are glazed, basting occasionally with additional sauce.
+- Combine remaining ingredients, reserving 3/4 cup sauce.
+Brush some of remaining sauce over ribs.
+Bake, uncovered, 25-30 minutes or until ribs are glazed, brushing occasionally with additional sauce.

 "I made these ribs for this past July Fourth and my family and guests raved about them!
 I also used Sweet Baby Ray's BBQ sauce and doubled the recipe for the 8 lbs. of ribs I used.
 Cooking the ribs in the house freed up my grill for the other meats I served.
 However, I skipped the broiler part at the end of the recipe and finished the ribs on the grill for 10 minutes before serving.
 Fall-off-the-bone delicious!"